 If the breasts are extremely large or if the nipples are very low, your surgeon may completely remove the nipple and graft it higher.
 If this is done, you will not have sensation in the nipple.
 Some surgeons try to eliminate the scar along the breast crease with a minimal incision approach.
 The problem with this approach is that it sometimes causes a puckering of the tissue at the base of the breast, which often requires revisional surgery.

 Before deciding on a procedure, request photos of a surgeon’s prior patients.
 This helps you understand what the scars will look like and, roughly, how big your breasts will be afterward.
 Photos really help settle a patient’s nerves and build realistic expectations.
 You will be shown videos and receive educational material.
 Your surgeon should describe the procedure in detail.

-I put my patients in a support bra following breast reduction.
-I sometimes use drains which are generally removed in a day or two.
+Our plastic surgeons put patients in a support bra following breast reduction.
+They may or may not use drains, which are generally removed in a day or two.
 Buried sutures will dissolve on their own.
 Your breasts will be bruised and swollen for a week or two.
 Pain is moderate.
 Pain pills and possibly an antibiotic may be ordered.